coyote4/PyTorch-YOLOv3/README.md

 ```
 i.e., one class per line.

-Move the images of your dataset to the following folder.
+Clear example files and move the images of your dataset to the following folder.
 ```
+$ rm data/custom/images/*jpg
 $ mv YOUR_IMAGES data/custom/images
 ```

-Move your label files to the following folder.
+Clear example files and move your label files to the following folder.
 ```
+$ rm data/custom/labels/*txt
 $ mv YOUR_LABELS data/custom/labels
 ```